MarCE-Lab/TileSpall/README.md

 ## Citation

-If you use the TileSpall dataset in your research or publication, please cite the following paper:
+If you use the TileSpall dataset/implementation in your research or publication, please cite the following paper:

 ```bibtex
 @article{WANG2025113589,